 - You may critique anything, but you may never criticize anyone

-The main benefits from using agile and scrum were:
+The main benefits of using agile and Scrum were:

 - Being able to deliver the right products with high quality, using frequent feedback